 At Sylarna mountain lodge there is a sauna, restaurant, bar and a small shop.
 There is also a room to dry up wet clothes and shoes.
 Outside the restaurant is a large terrace with views of the Sylarna mountain ridge perfect for some snacks and a beer.
 It never tastes as good as after a day in the mountains, especially with this view.

 An option is to stay at Sylarna for an extra night for a day hike to for example Storsylen in Norway.
 Sylarna is a really nice place to hang out at.
 The lodge was renovated a few years ago so it is really up to date but they have really managed to keep the charming atmosphere.
 You find more information about Sylarna mountain lodge here.

 Day 2: Sylarna to Blåhammaren

 This is the longest hike during this 3-days´ hike, 19 kilometres.
 The trail windles through a beautiful landscape and you have several opportunities for a swim in the (cold) streams.

 Approaching Blåhammaren you have a rather tough ascent, especially if you are a bit tired by now.
 The reward is a superb dinner, which is not to be missed, at Blåhammaren.
-It is well worth it.
-Blåhammaren is famous for its´ food and the atmosphere is very charming and genuine.
+It is well worth it also for those that are wildcamping.
+Blåhammaren is famous for the food and the atmosphere is very charming and genuine.
 Pree-booking is necessary.

 Blåhammaren is the highest situated mountain lodge in Sweden at 1,086 metres.
 There is a sauna overlooking the mountains, a small shop, a café and a restaurant.
 You find more information about Blåhammaren here.